Overview

 Isles of Mull and Iona visit

-Discover the Isles of Mull and Iona, part of the Inner Hebrides on Scotland's West Coast.
-In addition to dramatic natural beauty, there are remnants of Viking settlers and the Spanish Armada.
+Discover the Isle of Mull and Iona, part of the Inner Hebrides off Scotland’s west coast.
+Alongside dramatic natural scenery, the islands reveal traces of Viking settlement and connections to the Spanish Armada.

 Day 9